jcetron/jcetron.github.io/cv.md

 **Presidential Scholar, Graduate School of Arts and Sciences**
 _Harvard University, Cambridge, MA, September 2018 - Present_
-Selected by the Harvard Graduate School of Arts and Sciences to receive the Presidential Scholarship Award in special recognition of a commitment to public service and intellectual excellence.
+Awarded by the Harvard Graduate School of Arts and Sciences in special recognition of a commitment to public service and intellectual excellence.
 Nominated by the Harvard Department of Psychology.

 **Fellow, Kavli Summer Institute in Cognitive Neuroscience**
 _University of California, Santa Barbara, Summer 2019_